-The Planning Board may, on direction of the Town Board, review, for purposes of revision, any plat already on file with the County Clerk if 20 percent or more of the plat is uncompleted after ten (10) years for reasons other than terrain, drainage, soil conditions, or the like.
-Legislative authority for such review is found in Town Law § 276.
+The Planning Board may, on direction of the Town Board, review, for purposes of revision, any plat within the Town boundaries already on file with the County Clerk if 20 percent or more of the lots within the plat are unimproved for reasons other than poor drainage.
+Legislative authority for such review is found inas authorized under New York State Town Law § 276.